ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 2. Save the the change and restart the `ssh` service.

-    ~~~bash
+    ~~~sh
     $ sudo systemctl restart sshd.service
     ~~~

-> **BEWARE!**
+> [!WARNING]
+> **Do not set this timer with a too low value in your system**\
-> Careful of setting this value too low for your system.
-Take into account that, when your server receives several concurrent unauthenticated requests, it will need some time to process them.
-Also, a human user will need some time to type their **TOTP codes**.
+> Be aware that, when your server receives several concurrent unauthenticated requests, it will need some time to process them.
+Also, a human user will need some time to get and type their **TOTP codes**.

 #### Disabling the `root` user on ssh